mitches-got-glitches/developer_blog/docs/posts/windows-laptop-setup.md

 $env:Path += ";C:\Users\user\AppData\Local\Programs\oh-my-posh\bin"
 ```

-Many of the terminals make use of iconography which requires you to have a [Nerd Font][nerd-fonts]
+Many of the prompt themes make use of iconography which requires you to have a [Nerd
-installed.
+Font][nerd-fonts] installed.
 Oh My Posh provides a nice tool to install the one you want:

 ```bash
 oh-my-posh font install FiraCode